GaloRomero/pepadbDatabase/README.md

 The raw and processed data are available both on the official PEPAdb website (https://pepadb.us.es/#opendata) and in a Zenodo (https://zenodo.org/records/10545573).

-# Pipeline

-The flow chart illustrates this entire methodological process.

 # Graphical User Interface (GUI) and user guide

 This GUI was created using Bootstrap 5 (https://getbootstrap.com/) framework and the Bootstrap Table extension (https://bootstrap-table.com/).